dmstr/yii2-prototype-module/README.md

 Note: To escape file names you can use the `--escapeFileNames` flag

-- prototype/export-asset-bundle
+- prototype/export-asset-bundle <mainLessFile (optional)>

 Exports less files and an asset bunde to a given export path (via `--exportPath` flag) default is `@runtime/exports`

+Note:

-Note: You will be prompted to choose a namespace and to select less files which should be added to the asset bundle
+1.)
+You will be prompted to choose a namespace and to select less files which should be added to the asset bundle 2.)
+The defined main less file will be automatical have default yes in confirmation

---> if you run this command on non interactive mode (--interactive=0), all less files will be added to the asset bundle and the namespace will be set to `app\assets`
+--> if you run this command on non interactive mode (--interactive=0), main less file will be added to the asset bundle and the namespace will be set to `app\assets`

 ### Twig example